-While temperance has already been common theme throughout these habits, it bears repeating that successful traders are disciplined and unemotional.
+While temperance has already been common theme throughout these habits, it bears repeating that successful traders are disciplined and dispassionate.
 The fiery personalities of Wall Street gamblers may net them a quick one day gain, but the result of a career based on impulsiveness is inherently fruitless.
 Emotional moderation is the name of the game on stormy seas.

 Emotional moderation applies to both gains and losses.
 Losing money on the stock market can be tough to swallow, but knowing when to hold 'em and when to fold 'em without letting fear or worry play a part is important.
 In addition, avoid getting too high on big gains.
 You made a great choice, congratulations!
 But cockiness leads to a lack of discipline, which no one can afford if they hope to make a career out of trading.